supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 ### Debug in Supervisely platform

 Once the code seems working locally, it's time to test the code right in the Supervisely platform as a debugging app.
+For that:

+1. Open `./local.env` file and specify your Supervisely `TEAM_ID`.

-For that, switch the `launch.json` config to `Debug in Supervisely platform`.
+2. Switch the `launch.json` config to `Debug in Supervisely platform`:

 ![Debug in Supervisely](https://user-images.githubusercontent.com/31512713/223177246-4cdfe867-c005-4eba-8c1c-1ff4823107ea.png)

-Then specify your Supervisely `TEAM_ID` in the `local.env` file and run the code (make sure you have the `~/supervisely.env` file with your credentials).
-It will deploy the model in the Supervisely platform as a regular serving app that is able to communicate with all others app in the platform (for example, you can use **Apply-NN-to-videos** App with your deployed model).
+3. Run the code (make sure you have the `~/supervisely.env` file with your credentials).

+It will deploy the model in the Supervisely platform as a regular serving app that is able to communicate with all others app in the platform.

 ![Develop and Debug](https://user-images.githubusercontent.com/31512713/223178384-cf316096-fc23-4e32-80fc-4288bad415be.png)

+{% hint style="success" %}
+Now you can use apps like [Apply NN to Images](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset), [Apply NN to videos](https://ecosystem.supervise.ly/apps/apply-nn-to-videos-project) with your deployed model or get the model inference via Python API with `sly.nn.inference.Session` in one line of code, see [Inference API Tutorial](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial).
+{% endhint %}

 ## Release your code as a Supervisely App.

+Once you've tested the code, it's time to release it into the platform.
+It can be an App that shared with the all Supervisely community, or only yours private App.

 Refer to [How to Release your App](https://developer.supervise.ly/app-development/basics/from-script-to-supervisely-app) for all releasing details.
+For a private release check also [Private App Tutorial](https://developer.supervise.ly/app-development/basics/add-private-app).

-In current tutorial we'll quickly observe the key concepts of our app.
+In this tutorial we'll quickly observe the key concepts of our app.

 ### Repository structure